Implementing Maternal Early Childhood Sustained Home-Visiting Program (MECSH)

 Ideally, families enroll prenatally.
 However, families may enroll up to eight weeks after their newborn has been discharged from the hospital.
 MECSH is designed to provide a minimum of 25 home visits for families who enrolled prenatally and 22 visits for families who enrolled postnatally.
 These visits continue until the child’s second birthday and last from 60 to 90 minutes.

 Families enrolled prenatally receive three prenatal visits.
 After the baby is born, families receive weekly visits until the child is 6 weeks old, visits every two weeks until the child is 12 weeks old, and visits every three weeks until the child is 6 months old.
 Then visits are spaced incrementally further apart and continue until the child’s second birthday.

 Adaptations and enhancements

 The information contained on this page was last updated in July 2020.
 Recommended further reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by Dr. Lynn Kemp at the Western Sydney University on February 21, 2020.
+In addition, the information contained in this profile was reviewed for accuracy by Dr. Lynn Kemp at the Western Sydney University in February 2020.
 HomVEE reserves the right to edit the profile for clarity and consistency.